ximini82/relationstorage.js/README.md

         searchnode3.noname="i have no name";
 		Storage.storeObjects([searchnode,searchnode1,searchnode2,searchnode3]);

-		//the eval Query return true, if the name of the object is karl. var res = Storage.findWhere("search","object.name=='karl'");
+		//if eval query returns true, it will added to the results var res = Storage.findWhere("search","object.name=='karl'");
         alert("I found "+res.length+" results that match karl" );